 If you have a problem with your colon, surgery might be the most effective treatment option.
-At the Surgical Consultants of Northern Virginia in Reston, Virginia, Brett Sachse, MD, Amanda Pysher, MD, Hiral Patel, MD, and Ranjit Pullarkat, MD, provide expert colon surgeries to address a wide range of health issues including diverticulitis and colorectal cancer.
+At the Surgical Consultants of Northern Virginia in Reston, Virginia, Brett Sachse, MD, Amanda Pysher Cox, MD, and Mohammed Bayasi, MD, provide expert colon surgeries to address a wide range of health issues including diverticulitis and colorectal cancer.
 If you’re looking for an expert surgeon to perform colon surgery, call the Surgical Consultants of Northern Virginia or make an appointment online today.

 Many health issues can improve with colon surgery.
 For example, the team at the Surgical Consultants of Northern Virginia treat colitis, diverticulitis, polyps, Crohn’s disease, and colorectal cancer with expert surgical care.